The Danger Of Food Additives And How They Affect Your Body

 The ingredients in the fish oil helped to balance the chemical imbalances causing the imbalanced behavior in a destabilized body system created by the chemical cocktails in the drugs.
 I know that it is not always comfortable or practical to get whole, healthy organic foods all the time.

-But I recommend slowly removing artificial foods and additives from your diet and replacing them with whole, healthy ones.
+However, I recommend gradually removing artificial foods and additives from your diet and replacing them with whole, healthy alternatives.

 P.S.
 Avoid artificial sweeteners like aspartame at all costs.